-Includes privately or publicly owned facilities with natural or artificial surfaces, including tennis courts, bowling greens, sports pitches, golf courses, athletics tracks, school and other institutional playing fields, and other outdoor sports areas
+Includes privately or publicly owned facilities with natural or artificial surfaces, including tennis courts, bowling greens, sports pitches, golf courses, athletics tracks, school and other institutional playing fields, and other outdoor sports areas a) Football (mini, youth, adult).

 Site locations and pitch provision are identified in the Waverley Playing Pitch Strategy, 2013.
 The pitches covered in the strategy were all those in the Borough area of the following types, including those not currently available for community use: